 It was a pleasure to catch up with Stephanie Vargas, a teacher in Mexico City, for her second interview.
-Her first interview, EFL in Mexico City: English as a Foreign Language, touches on her school and the population of students that she teaches.
+Stephanie’s first interview touches on her school and the population of students that she teaches.
 To clarify, her school has some Chinese students who attend classes there.
 They speak Chinese and do not speak Spanish.
-Her school has started an after-school pull-out program to teach Spanish to the Chinese students as their second language.
-This program is a class of about seven Chinese students who need practice speaking Mexico’s language, Spanish.
+Stephanie’s school has started an after-school pull-out program to teach Spanish to the Chinese students as their second language.
+This program is a class of about seven Chinese students who need to practice speaking Mexico’s language, Spanish.

 What is a typical day at your school like?

 “Students have their first class at 7:40AM.
 Then, they have a 30-minute break at 11:00AM.
 Classes finish at 2:50PM.

 Chinese students are taught Spanish three times a week after school for one hour.“